jan-revay/initPC/README.md

 ## Branches

-1. **minimal** - debloated, stable, tested, production-ready, and not expected to change in the *yearly horizon*, only necessary stuff
+1. **minimal** - debloated, stable, tested, production-ready, and not expected to change in the _yearly horizon_, only necessary stuff, possibly useful for detecting whether bugs in the stable branch are caused by the init script or to be used as a substitute for the stable branch while stable has a critical bug.
-2. **stable** - stable, tested, production-ready, and not expected to change much in the *monthly horizon*
+2. **stable** - stable, tested, production-ready, and not expected to change much in the _monthly horizon_.
-3. **testing** - shouldn't be broken or inconsistent most of the time, useful changes from devel that are queued to be accepted to stable (or rejected)
+3. **testing** - shouldn't be broken or inconsistent most of the time, useful changes from devel that are queued to be accepted to stable (or rejected).
 4. **devel** - development and experiments, might be inconsistent or broken regularly.
 Useful, consistent, and fully functional changes from the branch devel might be merged into the branch testing.

+Minimal, stable, and testing branches are expected to be _always in a consistent state_ so that they can always be used to init a machine e.g. VM or a bootable partition.
+The devel branch is expected to be broken from time to time (e.g. when working on larger changes "per partes") and it might not always be possible to init a machine using it.

 #### Workflow:
 ```